Groundwork horse: Everything you need to know with exercises to download

 The knotted halter

-The knotted halter is usually made of thin rope and is specially designed for groundwork and natural horsemanship.
-It lies closer to the horse's head and transmits the signals through the knots more directly than an ordinary stable halter.
+The knotted halter is usually made of thin rope and is specially designed for ground work and natural horsemanship.
+It fits closer to the horse's head and transmits signals more directly through the knots than an ordinary stable halter.

 The Cavesson